4 minute read

 I grew up in the middle of a rainforest, just outside of Berry “The Town of Trees” on NSW’s South Coast.
 My parents made an old tree stump into a forest mailbox and ‘Jessica the Fairy’ would leave sparkly and inspiring notes on my birthday.
 I walked that road from the bus stop home through the forest every day.
 My backpack filled with Spice Girls contact covered notebooks and a snake bite kit.
 It was very… 90s Australia.
 I’d walk that road at night with my sister at 18, being dropped at the top gate at 12am by the only Taxi in town after the local pub had closed.
 I still walk that road on the weekends, up to the paddocks to feed my mum’s horses with my 4-year-old niece.
 The forest is home to wallabies, echidnas, snakes, birds, wombats, frogs and as it extends down to the largest part of Broughton Mill Creek – a surprising amount of Platypus can be spotted at dusk if it’s very quiet.
 There isn’t a place in the world that I know better or cherish more.

 They say every 29-30 years, you have a return to yourself - “Saturn’s Return” (where Saturn returns to the same celestial position in the sky as when you were born).
-I found out about this (inconveniently) after I had turned 30 and had been questioning where I was living (New York City), the career I had made (TV Producer), and how all this was affecting my mental health (not too good).
+I found out about this (inconveniently) after I had turned 30 and had been questioning where I was living (New York City), the career I had made, and how all this was affecting my emotional and physical health.
 After a torturous 29th year traveling a lot for work, two months after turning the big 3-0, I promptly moved myself – and precisely 54 pieces of vintage Americana clothes – home.
 It was the first phase of returning to myself.
-It was a long 6 months, 4 big shoots and 2 psychologist visits later that I would have another return to myself and decide to leave my career, for good.
+Soon after, I would have another return to myself and decide to leave my career, for good.
 For – good.

 It’s just over a year since we launched Made By You.
 By “we”, I of course mean myself and my dog, Roo.
 But we almost didn’t.
 We almost didn’t even start.
 Because I wanted good x 3.
 Good for myself, good for others, good for the environment.
 And if I never stumbled across “The Tree of the Future” – the world’s fastest growing hardwood timber – plantation grown, right here in Australia - my life, my customer’s homes and the furniture options in Australia might look very different.
 Sure, we’re starting small, but so do the most magnificent 400-year-old, old growth forests.
 The kind that sustain entire ecosystems and habitats.
 The kind that outlive generations and sequester a year’s worth of carbon for entire countries annually.
 The kind that are crucial to protect when facing Climate Change.